tf2-software-enthusiasts/the-library/README.md

 # Strategy

 The repoistory is set up as a lot of monorepos.
-There's different folders for each language, such as the `node-sdk` which is a monorepo of TypeScript libraries and packages that can be used to create and maintain both the types for these APIs and also the SDK for those APIs.
+There's different folders for each language, such as the `javascript-sdk` which is a monorepo of TypeScript libraries and packages that can be used to create and maintain both the types for these APIs and also the SDK for those APIs.

 # Contributing